 Income boost illustration

 Your mum and dad are both still working.
 Your mum earns £35,000 a year and your dad earns £25,000 a year.
 If they agree to join you on the mortgage, you can add their annual salaries to your earnings of £30,000 a year.
-When your mortgage lender applies its income multiplier of four time earnings the result is much more exciting.
-With a JBSP mortgage you could potentially now borrow up to £405,000.
+When your mortgage lender applies its income multiplier of 4x earnings the result is much more exciting.
+With an Income Boost mortgage you could potentially now borrow up to £405,000!

 How does it work?